-(iv) Interruptions to webcam and screenshare feeds
+(iv) Interruptions to webcam, screenshare, and second camera feeds

-Candidates must not switch off their webcam or screenshare functions at any point while sitting the examination.
-If either of these functions are disabled or disrupted by technical difficulties, the proctor will record the details in the examination log, including the duration of any period of disruption during which it has not been possible to monitor the candidate.
+Candidates must not switch off their webcam, screenshare, or second camera functions at any point while sitting the examination.
+If any of these functions are disabled or disrupted by technical difficulties, the proctor will record the details in the examination log, including the duration of any period of disruption during which it has not been possible to monitor the candidate.
 This will be reported to MRCP(UK) after the examination and reviewed as part of the regular quality assurance processes.

-To ensure the integrity of the examination, all instances where a candidate has experienced significant disruption, which has prevented them from being fully monitored for more than five minutes, will be referred to the chair of the relevant examining board, who will decide whether the candidate's results should be released.
+To ensure the integrity of the examination, all instances where a candidate has experienced significant disruption (including instances where more than one monitoring feed fails), which has prevented them from being fully monitored for more than five minutes, will be referred to the chair of the relevant examining board, who will decide whether the candidate's results should be released.
 Candidates will have the right to appeal against a decision to not release their results.